 Sandeep immediately understood that I was referring to the Michelin man.
 He laughed heartily as he is always amused at my self-deprecating jokes.
 Among the things I like about him is that he always gets the most obscure references I use in the jokes I make.
 It is a relief that I don’t have to explain anything to him, and the punchlines always hit home.

-We were then on our way to Siena in a double decker bus.
+We were then on our way to Siena on a double-decker bus.
 I chose our seat on the top part of the bus earlier when we left Florence.
 I wanted a full view of the Tuscan countryside as we pass it by.

-“Siena used to be a very rich city before the Black Death killed a large part of it’s population and before the Medici conquered the city.”
+“Siena used to be a very wealthy city before the Black Death killed a large part of its population and before the Medici conquered the city.”
 Our German tour guide narrated in halting English over the microphone.
-She took over for Alice, the pretty olive skinned Italian who initially led the tour.
+She took over for Alice, the pretty olive-skinned Italian who initially led the tour.

 It was a good thing we got the Tuscan day tour package from Florence itself.
 The walk-in booking was cheaper at 40.60 euros each.
 When we were booking it online, the website was charging us 90 USD each for the same tour.
 The package includes a visit to San Gimignano, Monteriggioni Castle, lunch at a winery in Chianti and then finally a walking tour in Siena.
 It’s a 12 hour day tour that starts at 8:30 am from the Santa Maria Novella train station.